Colorful wooden buildings reflected in the water in one of the best cities in Norway to visit

 Svalbard: The High Arctic Wilderness

 Located halfway between mainland Norway and the North Pole, the Svalbard archipelago represents Norway’s northernmost territory and one of the world’s most remote inhabited areas.
-This pristine wilderness of glaciers, mountains, and Arctic tundra offers truly once-in-a-lifetime experiences.
+This untouched wilderness of glaciers, mountains, and Arctic tundra offers really once-in-a-lifetime experiences.

 Svalbard is home to more polar bears than people, making guided excursions essential for safety.
 Visitors can join expedition cruises around the archipelago to spot wildlife including polar bears, Arctic foxes, reindeer, and numerous seabird species.
 During winter, snowmobile and dog sledding tours venture across the frozen landscape under the dancing northern lights.